martinbaillie/homebrew-openbsd-pcengines-router/README.md

 ## Immutability

 It would be poor form to not [practice what I preach](https://martinfowler.com/bliki/ImmutableServer.html) in my day job and so I've taken to driving all modifications to the userspace using automation.
 The "immutability" aspect could be further improved with something like [Packer](https://www.packer.io) building out the OpenBSD filesystem image but that seemed like overkill.
 I just wanted to be able to blow away the OS and bring it back to where it was.
-I took the easy way out with Ansible and may revisit with something like NixOps which has been on my learn-list for ages.
+I took the easy way out with (some pretty unidiomatic) Ansible and may revisit with something like NixOps which has been on my learn-list for ages.

 ## Ansible